Urobotos/Sandworm/README.md

 ### 📂 Copy & Paste Config Files:
-- Copy all contents from the Sandworm GitHub folder (including subdirectories) and paste them into your printer’s config directory.
+- Copy all content from the Sandworm GitHub repository (including subdirectories) and paste them into your printer’s config directory.
   - Example path: `home/biqu/printer_data/config/`
   - Choose **Yes** if prompted to overwrite `printer.cfg`.